SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 | Remove | `Uninstalling` | Removes the Endpoint from the Managed Account |

 ### Modifying an Endpoint's Applied/Target Configuration Set

-Endpoints can have their configuration sets modified in two ways.
-Both methods are available through the `Edit` button on active endpoints in the Endpoints page.
-Endpoints can modify their configuration sets by either changing the current group they are in, or through direct modification of settings, which will move them to a matching group or create a new exception group.
+An individual Endpoint's Applied/Target Configuration Set can be modified either by changing the Group the Endpoint belongs to or by directly editing the Endpoint's target setting values.
+Both methods can be accessed by clicking the `Edit` button next to an Endpoint.

+**Location**

+`Managed Account Console > Endpoints (tab) > Endpoints (page)`

 <img src="../images/editEndpoint.png" width="750">

-#### Changing Groups
+#### Changing an Endpoint's Group

-The endpoint change groups page shows off the endpoint's current group as well as all other available groups you can move the endpoint into.
+After clicking the `Edit` button, the `Edit Groups` page will display the Endpoint's current Group as well as all other compatible Groups you can move the Endpoint to.

+*Note: You can only move an Endpoint into a Group of the same Endpoint Type/Profile (e.g. Windows 10 Standalone)*

+When a Group is selected, all of the target setting values that are different between it and the current Group are displayed.

 <img src="../images/groupDiff.PNG" width="750">

-When a group is selected, all of the settings that are different between the two groups will be displayed.
-The value displayed for those settings will be the current value of the new group that the endpoint's current group is being compared to.
+**Steps**

+1) Navigate to `Managed Account Console > Endpoints (tab) > Endpoints (page)` and click the `Edit` button on the Endpoint you wish to modify

+2) In the new window, select `Edit Groups`

-If the Senteon User wishes to move the endpoint to the new group, keep the new group selected and then select the `Change Group` button.
+3) Select the Group you wish to move the Endpoint into and click the `Change Group` button

 #### Modifying Individual Settings
-The endpoint change controls page shows the endpoint's current configuration set that is taken from its current group. individual settings can be adjusted on this page.
+After clicking the `Edit` button, the `Edit Individual Settings` page will display the Endpoint's Applied/Target Configuration Set which is inherited from its Group.

+In this page you can view Setting information by clicking `View`.
+You can also modify individual target settings/values by clicking `Modify`, making a selection, and then clicking the`Save Settings` button.

-After the settings have been changed, the configuration set can be updated by selecting `Save Controls`.
-Senteon will determine if there is any groups with a configuration set matching the newly created set.
-If so, the Senteon User will have the option to move the endpoint into the existing group.
-If they choose not to, a new exception group will be created.
+After clicking `Save Settings`, Senteon will determine if there are any Groups with an Applied/Target Configuration Set that matches the modifications.
+If any matching Groups exist, an option will be provided to move the Endpoint into the existing Group.
+If there are no matching Groups, or you choose not to add the Endpoint to a matching one, a new Exception Group will be made for the Endpoint.

 <img src="../images/endpointIndivSetting.PNG" width="750">